 If you’re an internet addict (like me), you’ve probably heard of or used PayPal.
-PayPal was founded in 1998 and continues to be at the forefront of the digital payment revolution.
-PayPal processes almost 10 million payments for their customers per day.
+This company was founded in 1998 and continues to be at the forefront of the digital payment revolution.
+The service processes almost 10 million payments for their customers per day.
 They give people better ways to connect to their money and to each other and help them send money without sharing financial information with the seller and with the flexibility to make payments.

-1. It makes online shopping easier: Millions of customers around the world make use of PayPal for one simple reason: it’s simpler.
+1. It makes online shopping easier.
+Millions of customers around the world make use of it for one simple reason: it’s simpler.
 When checking out with your PayPal account, you do not need to type in all your credit card details and shipping information for each transaction – everything is already stored in your PayPal account and kept secure.
-All you need is your PayPal account’s email address and password and you will get through the checkout in no time.
+All you need is your account’s email address and password and you will get through the checkout in no time.

 In case you did not know, PayPal is available in the South Africa and can be used for receiving payments on a website or via a payment request or an invoice.
 You can also withdraw the funds from your PayPal account into any South African bank account via the FNB PayPal service (and you don’t need an actual FNB bank account).
 If you bank with any other South African bank, all you will need to do is to open a free FNB online profile.
 CLICK HERE for more info.

 Well, there you have it, all you need to know about PayPal.
 CLICK HERE to open up your account today!

 Watch this space for updates in the Technology category on Running Wolf’s Rant.